SWIFTSIM/HBT-HERONS/docs/outputs/merger_trees.md

 * The total number of bound tracer particles has to be equal or greater than `MinNumTracerPartOfSub`.

 If either of these conditions is not satisfied, the subhalo is considered as disrupted (`Nbound = 0`) and is subsequently tracked as an orphan subhalo.

-HBT-HERONS uses the `NumTracersForDescendants` most bound tracer particles identified when the subhalo was last self-bound.
-The descendant subhalo of the disrupted subhalo is the one that is self-bound and contains the majority of particles used.
-The `TrackId` of the descendant subhalo is saved in `DescendantTrackId`.
+To identify the descendant of a disrupted subhalo, HBT-HERONS uses the `NumTracersForDescendants` most bound tracer particles when the subhalo was last self-bound.
+The descendant subhalo (`DescendantTrackId`) is the one that is self-bound and contains the majority of the aforementioned particles.

 <h4>Code example</h4>

-In this snipet we identify all of the subhaloes that disrupted and whose most bound tracer particles end up primarly bound to the same subhalo of the previous example (`TrackId = 23`).
+Here we show how to identify all subhaloes that disrupted by merging with the most massive subhalo identified in the last output of a simulation.
+We assume the simulation has 64 outputs throughout this example.

+!!! note

+    At the moment, `DescendantTrackId` always equals -1 for every subhalo, except for the output when a subhalo disrupts.
+This means that we need to iterate over every output to which subhaloes merged with another subhalo by disrupting.
+We are likely to change this in the future so that the information is available after the disruption takes place, to remove the requirement to load every output.

 === "After running `toolbox/SortCatalogues.py`"

     ```python
     import h5py

-    # Subhalo whose (disrupted) secondary progenitors we want to identify.
+    # Path to where the sorted catalogues are located.
+    catalogue_path = "<SORTED_CATALOGUE_BASE_PATH>/SortedOutput_{output_number:03d}.hdf5"

+    # Maximum output number for this example (64 outputs but SnapshotIndex uses 0-indexing)
-    TrackId_to_follow = 23
+    max_output_number = 63

-    # We get the time when the subhalo was last identified as self-bound.
+    # Get the TrackId of the most massive subhalo, when it was first identified and when it disrupted/merged.
-    with h5py.File(<PATH_TO_CATALOGUE>) as catalogue:
+    with h5py.File(catalogue_path.format(output_number = max_output_number)) as catalogue:
+        TrackId_to_follow = catalogue['Subhalos']['Mbound'].argmax()
+        output_start = catalogue['Subhalos']['SnapshotIndexOfBirth'][TrackId_to_follow]
         output_end   = catalogue['Subhalos']['SnapshotIndexOfDeath'][TrackId_to_follow]

-    # The disrupted subhalo is done
-    # Open that output, since it contains the most up to date information for its merger tree.
-    with h5py.File(f"<PATH_TO_CATALOGUE>/SortedOutput_{output_end:03d}") as catalogue:
-        merger_progenitors = np.where(catalogue["Subhalos/SinkTrackId"][()] == TrackId_to_follow)[0]

-    # We iterate over all outputs and find subhaloes who are connected to
+    # If output_end is equal to -1, that means it is still resolved at the time when the output was saved.
+    output_end = output_end if output_end != -1 else max_output_number

+    # Create an array to hold values we are interested in tracking (number of bound particles)
+    Nbound_evolution = - np.ones(output_end - output_start + 1)

+    # Iterate over catalogues to obtain which subhaloes disrupted and merged with TrackId_to_follow.
-    secondary_progenitor_trackids = []
+    disruption_progenitors = []
     for i, output_number in enumerate(range(output_start, output_end + 1)):
-        with h5py.File(f"<PATH_TO_CATALOGUE>/SortedOutput_{output_number:03d}") as catalogue:
+        with h5py.File(catalogue_path.format(output_number = output_number)) as catalogue:
-          mass_evolution    [i] = catalogue['Subhalo/Mbound'][TrackId_to_follow]
+            disruption_progenitors.append(np.where(catalogue["Subhalos/DescendantTrackId"][()] == TrackId_to_follow)[0])

-          redshift_evolution[i] = catalogue['Subhalo/Mbound'][TrackId_to_follow]
+    disruption_progenitors = np.asarray(disruption_progenitors)

-    # All the TrackIds that merged directly with TrackId_to_follow are now in merger_progenitors.
-If you also require
-    # knowing which subhaloes merged before with those that merged with TrackId_to_follow, the above process should
-    # be recursively done for each TrackId in merger_progenitor.
     ```

 === "Without running `toolbox/SortCatalogues.py`"